Singapore Airlines to restart services to Auckland, Christchurch

-This will include twice-weekly services to Auckland and once-weekly services Christchurch.
+This will include twice-weekly services to Auckland and once-weekly services to Christchurch.

 Singapore Airlines first ceased operations to New Zealand in March, following the closure of national borders due to Covid-19.